 GNNs work especially well when combined with structured skill taxonomies.
 O*NET, the U.S. government’s occupational database, classifies thousands of job titles with detailed skill requirements, work activities, and knowledge domains.
 When a matching algorithm maps candidate skills to O*NET’s knowledge graph, it can infer connections that pure text analysis misses.

-For example, someone with "regulatory compliance" experience in pharmaceutical manufacturing shares transferable skills with a "quality assurance manager" role in medical devices - even if the resume never mentions quality assurance.
-The knowledge graph captures the structural similarity between these roles.
+Consider someone with “regulatory compliance” experience in pharmaceutical manufacturing.
+That person shares transferable skills with a “quality assurance manager” role in medical devices - even if the resume never mentions quality assurance.
+Knowledge graphs capture the structural similarity between these roles.

 Skills-based hiring is accelerating this shift.
-According to LinkedIn's March 2025 Skills-Based Hiring report, skills-based searches expand the pool of eligible candidates by 6x compared to title-based searches.
+According to LinkedIn’s March 2025 Skills-Based Hiring report, skills-based searches expand the pool of eligible candidates by 6x compared to title-based searches.
 For AI-specific roles, that expansion hits 8.2x.
-The implication for matching algorithms is clear: tools that match on skills graphs find candidates that keyword and title-based tools systematically miss.
+Implications for matching tools are direct: platforms that match on skills graphs find candidates that keyword and title-based tools systematically miss.

 How Did Large Language Models Change Recruiting Algorithms?